What Is Chapter 15 Bankruptcy?

 (3) To provide for the fair and efficient administration of cross-border insolvencies that protects the interests of all creditors and other interested entities, including the debtor;

-(4) To afford protection and maximization of the value of the debtor's assets
+(4) To afford protection and maximization of the value of the debtor's assets; and

 (5) To facilitate the rescue of financially troubled businesses, thereby protecting investment and preserving employment

 A Chapter 15 proceeding is generally not the main bankruptcy proceeding relating to the foreign individual or entity.
-The Chapter 15 proceeding is usually, therefore, "ancillary" or secondary.
-The main proceeding will usually take place in the home country of the foreigner.
+The Chapter 15 proceeding is usually, therefore, considered ancillary or secondary.
+The main proceeding typically takes place in the foreigner's home country.

-A foreign company may choose to file a case under Chapter 7 or Chapter 11 of the U.S. Bankruptcy Code if its assets or entanglements with United States commerce are sufficiently complex.
-Or, the foreign company many choose to file a Chapter 15 proceeding if an insolvency case is pending in another country.
+A foreign company may choose to file a case under Chapter 7 or Chapter 11 of the US Bankruptcy Code if its assets or entanglements with US commerce are sufficiently complex.
+A foreign company may choose to file a Chapter 15 proceeding if an insolvency case is pending in another country.

-A Chapter 15 case must be filed in the United States Bankruptcy Court by a foreign representative requesting the recognition of a foreign proceeding.
+A Chapter 15 case must be filed in the US Bankruptcy Court by a foreign representative requesting the recognition of a foreign proceeding.
 The petition must prove that the foreign proceeding exists.

-The U.S. Bankruptcy Court may also offer additional aid to a foreign representative.
-This is only in circumstances where the Bankruptcy Court determines that the laws of the foreign court do not violate the laws or public policy of the United States and that the foreign court is fair.
-If the U.S. Bankruptcy Court determines that the foreign court is lacking in this regard, it can offer additional assistance to the foreign national.
+The US Bankruptcy Court may also offer additional aid to a foreign representative—but only in circumstances where the Bankruptcy Court determines that the laws of the foreign court do not violate US laws or public policy and that the foreign court is fair.
+If the US Bankruptcy Court determines that the foreign court is lacking in this regard, it can offer additional assistance to the foreign national.

 This article is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to this article does not create an attorney-client relationship between the author of this article and the user or browser.